mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 Well, if you can stand personnel issues for a year or two then don't go into the strategic path.

-## Directors & chiefs are great, but I'm no where near that level
+## Directors and chiefs are great, but I'm no where near that level

 Listen, I get it.